gruenwaldlk/planet-placement-tool/README.md

 ## Features
 ### V1.0
-- [ ] Free scaling galaxy map.
+- [x] Free scaling galaxy map.
-    - [ ] freely scale the positions of the planets you've placed to toy around with spacing and battle overlapping planet mouse events.
+    - [x] freely scale the positions of the planets you've placed to toy around with spacing and battle overlapping planet mouse events.
-    - [ ] User defined background source image.
+    - [x] User defined background source image.
 - [ ] Place as many planets as you want.
 (The tool will notify you once you hit the limits of the engine).
-- [ ] Export the planet positions to a file.
+- [x] Export the planet positions to a file.
-- [ ] Save the progress you've made in a project file and reload it from disk.
+- [x] Save the progress you've made in a project file and reload it from disk.

-### V1.1
-- [ ] Traderoute placement support.